CocoPopsOnFire/cocopopsonfire.github.io/project_easymigrate.md

 ---

 <ul>
-  {% for post in site.catagories.easymigrate %}
+  {% for post in site.categories.easymigrate %}
     <li>
         <h2>
         <a href="{{ post.url }}">{{ post.title }}</a>